Sadiq Dane High School

 Government Sadiq Dane High School, also known as S. D. High School, is a high school located in Bahawalpur, Punjab, Pakistan.
 It is the largest school in Bahawalpur with over 2000 students currently enrolled.
-The building of the school is well-known for its clocks.
+The building of the school is well known for its clocks.

 History

-The building of the school was established by Nawab of Bahawalpur in 1911 as Sadiq Darul Aqama.
+The S.D.
+High School building, completed in 1906, initially housed the first-ever college, named Sadiq Egerton College Bahawalpur, within the territory stretching from Bahawalpur to Sadiqabad and Mandi Mcleod Ganj in the Bahawalnagar district.
+It bore the names of the late Nawab Muhammad Sadiq Khan Abbasi and Robert Eyles Egerton, then Lt Governor of Punjab.
+Following the college's relocation in 1952-53, the building was repurposed for the S.D.
+High School, which moved from the nearby Government Technical High School.
+It was initially known as Sadiq Darul Aqama.

 The building has a clock that was made by the Bing Bang Company of Britain.
-The school was inaugrated by Louis Dane on February 13, 1911, and is named after him and Nawab of Bahawalpur.
+The school was inaugurated by Louis Dane on February 13, 1911, and is named after him and Nawab of Bahawalpur.